ICT4D-2022-Promotion/paperArch/README.md

  `integration-tests` module and stop the environment.
  * `test`.
 Execute the integration tests (the environment must be already started).

+ After this completed, your share project is opened at this url (https://localhost:8080)

 # Few things to notice

  * No parent pom